thiagola92/escudo/README.md

 │   └── Obtain permission to interact with file
 ├── Commit()
 │   └── Commit changes to file
-└── Push()
+└── Close()
-    └── Commit changes to file, then close it
+    └── Delete temporary file
 Journal
 ├── Lock()
 │   └── Obtain permission to interact with multiple files ├── Commit()
 │   └── Commit changes to files and journal
-└── Push()
+└── Close()
-    └── Commit changes to files and journal, then close them
+    └── Delete temporary files and journal
 ```

-> If I want to abort changing the file?
+> How do I abort changes to file?

-Just close it.
-If you don't commit or push changes, nothing will happen.
+Changes are only made if you commit.
+If you want to abort, just close the file.